MostafaAtef96/the_complete_app_by_appbrewery/README.md

 * How to use the GestureDetector Widget to detect more than just a tap.
 * How to use custom colour palettes by using hex codes.
 * How to customise Flutter Widgets to achieve a specific design style.
-* Understand Dart Enums and the Ternary Operator.
+* About Dart Enums and the Ternary Operator.
-* Learn about composition vs. inheritance and the Flutter way of creating custom UI.
+* About Composition vs. Inheritance and the Flutter way of creating custom UI.
-* Understand the difference between const and final in Dart and when to use each.
+* About the difference between const and final in Dart and when to use each.

 ### Notes
 * App Icon was downloaded from pngtree.com